 Tests & Comparisons:

 The EX5 acquitted itself well…on AM it is indeed very sensitive and has a low noise floor.
-It was a small notch below the RF-2200 in this regard but it was quite close.
-This surprised me because much of the hype I have read concerning this radio claims that it is phenomenally or unusually sensitive, yet it was beat out in this department by the RF-2200 which was able to render most medium to weak signals with less background noise and greater clarity while the very weak (trace) signals were consistently more readable and easier to understand on the Panasonic.
-However , it is still superb and an easy match for every other hot (very sensitive) radio I matched it against, which means I consider it to be Top Tier…it was approximately equal to the GE’s, the CC’s, the Zenith and a few others in raw sensitivity.
+It was a small notch below the RF-2200, CC-2E and CC-EP-Pro in this regard but it was quite close and would be difficult to discern under less than ideal conditions.
+This was no surprise because much of what I have researched concerning this radio rate it as unusually sensitive.
+It is near the very best in this regard but it was beat out in raw sensitivity by the RF-2200 and CC Radios which were able to render most medium to weak signals with less background noise and greater clarity while the very weak (trace) signals were consistently more readable and easier to understand on them.
+However , the EX5 is still superb and an easy match for every other hot (very sensitive) radio I matched it against, which means I consider it to be Top Tier…it was approximately equal to the GE’s, the Zenith and a few others in raw sensitivity.

 However the results changed when I began doing selectivity comparisons.
 At first the EX5MK2 was running neck and neck with my best sync-equipped radios.
 One of the great benefits of synchronous detection is the ability to listen to the clearer of a station’s two sidebands.
 So if you are trying to listen to a signal on 840 KHz but it is being interfered with by a neighboring signal on 850, you tune to 840, engage lower sideband sync, and the interference magically disappears.
 There is a lot more to know about synchronous detection but for the purposes of these comparisons, this enhanced selectivity is the key point.
 On many such selectivity tests, all the sync-equipped radios worked admirably, and outperformed all the non-sync equipped radios.
 However, as the interfering signals grew stronger in relation to the desired signals, it became more difficult for the radios to separate them as you would expect, but the EX5MK2 shone by outperforming all the other radios under these more extreme conditions.
 On one of my most severe tests, trying to separate a very weak distant signal on 1350, adjacent to a local signal on 1360, the EX5MK2 beat all the other radios in its ability to hold sync lock and deliver the desired signal with a minimum of interference.
 It was not able to succeed completely on this admittedly tough test…I would say the interference was reduced about 90%, but on this test none of the other radios matched it, and often had trouble locking into sync mode at all.
 This is truly remarkable performance.
 It also means that the more strong, crowded signals you have, and especially if trying to separate foreign signals on more closely spaced frequencies, the EX5 may be a breakthrough for you in the realm of selectivity in portable radios.